McCarthy’s PR strategy on debt ceiling gets results

 And after McCarthy expressed pessimism about how those talks were going, the structure of discussions was narrowed to be between just his deputies and the White House, cutting out congressional Democrats and Senate Republicans.

 The Speaker is holding frequent press conferences, gaggles, and TV interviews to advocate for spending cuts and policy reforms as a condition of raising the debt limit, a contrast to the press-shy President Biden.
-Rep. Andy Harris (R-Md.) said that he was “pretty impressed with his press conference” on Wednesday that featured Republicans from both chambers.
+Rep. Andy Harris (R-Md.) said he was “pretty impressed with his [Wednesday] press conference” that featured Republicans from both chambers.

 “Here’s a Republican conference that none of you gave credibility to or thought we could achieve anything,” McCarthy said Tuesday.